nikumar1206/loco/notes.md

   and then apply similar logic for handling the user side of things

 - tracing will be far into the future. but as much as possible we stick with open standards via prometheus/grafana/opentelem

+- likely will need a ServiceAccount for loco-api since it interacts with the rest of the cluster